farouqdaif1/my-unsplash/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-Challenge: Create an Image Uploader application.
+Challenge: Create my unSplash application.
 Fulfill user stories below:

-- User story: I can drag and drop an image to upload it.
-- User story: I can choose to select an image from my folder.
+- User story: I can add a new photo to the list - the new photo should be on top of the list
-- User story: I can see a loader when uploading.
+- User story: I can search for photos by label
-- User story: When the image is uploaded, I can see the image and copy it.
+- User story: When I hover a photo, I can see a label and a delete button
-- User story: I can choose to copy to the clipboard .
+- User story: I can delete images

 ## How To Use